coldtype/coldtype/README.md

 - `coldtype test/test_animation.py`

-With that window open, try hitting the arrow keys to go backward and forward in time.
+With that window open, try hitting the arrow keys on your keyboard to go backward and forward in time.

 ## If you want to try coldtype in a blank virtual environment

 Using a virtualenv (based on a python >= 3.8) (aka `python3.8 -m venv venv --prompt=<your prompt here>` + `source venv/bin/activate`), there are two routes: (A) the packaged distribution, or (B) installing a cloned version of the repo into your project’s venv.

-I’d recommend Option B for now for experimentation since Coldtype is under active development, but you might lose some reproduceability with option B since there's no versioning of coldtype itself.
+I’d recommend Option B for now if your goal is experimentation, since Coldtype is under active development.
+That said, you might lose some reproduceability with option B since there's no versioning of coldtype itself with that approach.
 (If you’re worried about reproduceability, just make sure to note the coldtype sha somewhere so you can restore that state if you need to.)

 Option A: